viniciusgerevini/clyde/LANGUAGE.md

 # Clyde

 Clyde is a language for writing game dialogues.
-It supports branching dialogues, translations and interfacing with your game through variables and events.
+It supports branching, translations and interfacing with your game through variables and events.

 It was heavily inspired by [Ink](https://github.com/inkle/ink), but it focuses on dialogues instead of narratives.